Chain of Evidences and Evidence to Generate: Prompting for Context Grounded and Retrieval Augmented Reasoning: Conclusion

 \section{Conclusion}

-In this paper we explore the limitations of existing prompting frameworks for context-aware and retrieval augmented reasoning.
-We identify a fundamental bottleneck of ungrounded reasoning rationales within context that leads to potential hallucinations in LLMs when generating outputs.
-We propose a novel framework, Evidence to Generate (\toolnospace) that uses the power of evidence – the "thought" sequences explicitly mentioned within the context necessary for the model output.
-Our prompt instruction dictates the LLM to first identify the evidence in the context and then use only that evidence to generate the target answer.
-On a wide range of context-aware and retrieval augmented generation tasks, our approach demonstrate its empowering LLMs to perform robust, accurate more reliable and trustworthy reasoning.
-Our future works include collecting annotation on context-reasoning datasets from performant black-box LLMs using this prompting techniques and distill it to open-source white-box LLMs via instruction fine-tuning on those annotated examples.
+In this paper, we address the limitations of existing prompting frameworks for context-aware and retrieval augmented reasoning.
+We highlight the challenge of ungrounded reasoning rationales leading to potential hallucinations in LLMs.
+Our novel framework introduces two new prompting methods to identify evidences in the context and generate answers based on that evidence.
+Across various tasks, our approach empowers LLMs to deliver robust, and accurate.
+Future work involves LLM instruction fine-tuning using our prompted outputs.